|

 don't need Harry any more.
 The "privilege" of his presence or status, for what it's worth,

+is not why I'm with him still.
 People expect me to give him my gratitude, my adoration and my eternal

 devotion.
 They expect me to treat him with far more deference, far more gentleness.
 But that's not